openebs-archive/cstor-operators/docs/tutorial/cspc/mirror/mirror.md

 **Note:**

-   i)Do not forget to modify the follwing CSPC YAML to add your hostname label of the k8s node.
+   i)Do not forget to modify the following CSPC YAML to add your hostname label of the k8s node.

    List the node to see the labels and modify accordingly.